spmeesseman/vscode-extjs/README.md

 Note that classpaths defined in toolkit blocks in app.json will be merged into the main object classpath for indexing.

 That's it, ExtJS Languge Server should start indexing your files once a valid configuration file has been found.

+## ESLint

+Always use [ESLint](https://github.com/eslint/eslint) for JavaScript/TypeScript projects.
+It is **GREAT**.
+To install ESLint to a project, run the following command from the root project directory containing the package.json file:

+    npm install --save-dev eslint

+**Or** install globally:

+    npm install -g eslint

+A configuration file is required in the root project directory, usually the same directory that the *package.json* file would be in.
+The file can be a JavaScript ot a JSON file:

+    .eslintrc.js
+    .eslintrc.json

+To create a default connfiguration file in a project that does not contain one, run the following command from the root project directory containing the *package.json* file:

+    npx eslint --init

+You should now have an *.eslintrc.js* file in the directory the command has been ran in.

+Add your ExtJS globals to the config file, or any other globals not understood by eslint, primarily *Ext* ad your project namespace:

+    "globals": {
+        "Ext": "readonly",
+        "MyApp": "writable",
+        "SharedArrayBuffer": "readonly",
+        "ArrayBuffer": "readonly",
+        "DataView": "readonly"
+    }

+Linting is dynamic as you edit files.
+But also create a task in package.json for linting reports.
+For example, if the JavaScript code is located in the directory *app*:

+    "scripts": {
+        ...existing scripts...
+        "lint": "eslint -c .eslintrc.json --ext .js ./app" }

+You should also install and use the [Sencha ESLint Plugin](#sencha-eslint-plugin).

+## Sencha ESLint Plugin

+For additional component definition coverage, install the ExtJS ESLint PLugin from Sencha.
+Run the following command from the root project directory containing the package.json file

+    npm install --save-dev @sencha/eslint-plugin-extjs

+**Or** install globally:

+    npm install -g @sencha/eslint-plugin-extjs

+To configure ESLint to use the Sencha plugin, add the following to the ESLint configuration file (*.eslint.js/json*):

+    "plugins": [
+        ...existing plugins...
+        "@sencha/extjs"
+    ],

+    "extends": [
+        ...existing extends...
+        "plugin:@sencha/extjs/recommended"
+    ]

+## Caching

+The first time the extension activates, it will index all ExtJS files found within the workspace.
+This could take a while depending on the # of ExtJS projects/files found.
+The ExtJS Language Server will cache the syntax tree after the initial build, improving performance by 2-3x over what it is without caching once the initial index is built.

 ## Thank You